4 Season Sunroom buying guide including cost & popular additions.

 If you have decided that you want to have a four season sunroom build here are some additions and extra features you should consider incorporating in your room design.

-French doors will allow you and your guests to access the garden from your sunroom.
+French doors will allow you and your guests to access the garden from your home.
 During particularly nice days, you can keep the doors open to let more air in.

-Having a few portions of your sunroom wall made of screens instead of full glass, you can allow more air into your sunroom while keeping bugs out.
+A few portions of the wall are made of screens instead of full glass can allow more air into your interior while keeping bugs out.

-Don’t forget, however, when the weather turn’s cold, you need to be able to shut the room tight.
-Having a sliding screen doors covered by sliding glass doors, is your best bet.
+Don’t forget, however, when the weather turns cold, you need to be able to shut the room tight.
+Having a sliding screen door covered by sliding glass doors is your best bet.

 Skylights are an especially attractive option for stargazers as it will allow glimpse of the night sky from your sunroom.

-Adding a fireplace is an interesting and cozy way to keep your four season sunroom warm during the milder days and nights of the winter months.
+Adding a fireplace is an interesting and cozy way to keep this space warm during the milder days and nights of the winter months.

 Turn your sunroom into a little greenhouse.
-Indoor plants will thrive in a sunroom as they can get the sun they need even through the colder months of winter.
+Indoor plants will thrive in a room with many windows as they can get the sun they need even through the colder months of winter.

 Instead of totally clear glass windows, you might want to have slightly tinted glass for your sunroom walls – especially on the side that gets the most amount of sun.
 This will cut down the glare and provide some UV and heat protection.